Have you heard that balanced hormones mean a balanced life? There might be some truth to this!

 Estrogen is a versatile hormone that serves so many functions in your body.
 It keeps your reproductive system functioning at optimal levels, maintains eye, skin, hair and nail health and regulates major organs like the kidneys and liver.

-For many years, the medical world’s eyes were all on estrogen, but now, many experts recognize the positive impact that progesterone brings in the body.
+For many years, the medical world’s eyes were all on estrogen, but now, many experts recognize the positive impact of progesterone on the body.
 Progesterone’s functions include:

 - facilitating the release of egg cells for ovulation and fertilization